buddhasystem/lusee-readthedocs/docs/source/usage.rst

 .. autofunction:: lusee.get_packages

 The ``kind`` parameter should be either ``"python"`` or ``"c++"``.
-Otherwise, :py:func:`lusee.get_random_ingredients` will raise an exception.
+Otherwise, :py:func:`lusee.get_packages` will raise an exception.

 .. autoexception:: lusee.InvalidKindError